mesosphere/marathon/docs/docs/command-line-flags.md

     Allows starting an arbitrary number of other Marathons but all need to be started in HA mode.
 This mode requires a running ZooKeeper.
 See `--master`.
 * `--hostname` (Optional.
-Default: hostname of machine): The advertised hostname stored in ZooKeeper so another standby host can redirect to the elected leader.
+Default: hostname of machine): The advertised hostname that is used for the communication with the mesos master.
+    The value is also stored in the persistent store so another standby host can redirect to the elected leader.
     _Note: Default is determined by
     [`InetAddress.getLocalHost`](http://docs.oracle.com/javase/7/docs/api/java/net/InetAddress.html#getLocalHost())._
 * `--webui_url` (Optional.
 Default: None): The url of the Marathon web ui.
 It